|Photo by Purplemattfish|

 In the gospel passage from Luke, the Lord, at his disciples' request, teaches them how to pray: Father, hallowed be your name, your kingdom come...
 This is followed by a lesson with Jesus instructing his followers in the value in persisting in prayer.
 And between these two major texts, we find Paul writing to the Colossians and to us of our sharing in Christ's dying and rising in baptism and how baptism frees us from the debt of sin.

-If you pray, or used to pray, or try to pray, or want to pray... take a look at the first and third readings for Sunday and see how they speak to you - and prepare to hear them proclaimed on the weekend.
+If you pray, or used to pray, or try to pray, or want to pray or need to pray... take a look at the first and third readings for Sunday and see how they speak to you - and prepare to hear them proclaimed on the weekend.

 Subscribe to A Concord Pastor Comments